-Even within the compact grid of Singapore’s urban landscape, certain spaces remain underused.
-One such example is the empty areas beneath towering expressways—structurally essential but typically neglected and barren.
-These spaces, however, hold immense potential for revitalisation through innovative spatial planning, transforming them into dynamic community hubs.
+Even within the dense urban environment of Singapore, there are certain spaces remain underused.
+One such example is the empty areas beneath elevated flyover—critical for infrastructure but typically neglected and barren.
+These overlooked spaces, however, hold immense potential for revitalisation through innovative urban planning and design, transforming them into dynamic community hubs.

-In Singapore, spaces beneath expressways, such as the East Coast Parkway (ECP), could evolve into thriving zones that foster community engagement and recreation.
-Adaptive urban planning is crucial to enhancing city living and optimising land use within our dense urban context.
+In Singapore, spaces beneath elevated flyovers, such as Benjamin Sheares Bridge, could reimagined into dynamic activity zones that foster community engagement and recreation.
+Adaptive urban planning is crucial in urban transformation and enhancing city living and optimising land use within our dense urban context.

 Reimagining Static and Dynamic Spaces

-Singapore’s Rail Corridor, which repurposes disused railway lines into recreational paths and community gathering spots, exemplifies this approach.
-Similarly, under-expressway spaces could host fitness zones, urban farms, or markets while maintaining accessibility for residents.
+Singapore’s Rail Corridor, which repurposes disused railway lines into recreational paths and community gathering spots, exemplifies this approach to re-imagining infrastructure.
+Similarly, under-flyover spaces could host fitness zones, urban farms, or flea markets while maintaining accessibility for residents.
 By doing so, these overlooked areas could become vital parts of urban life.

 Examples of Reuse